 While it's updated bringing some decent graphics the general game has not aged well being very basic.
 You move around in twin stick style shooting anyone with an array of weapons.
 It was interesting grabbing some of the odd weapons to kill people with and the molotov was satisfying to a degree when it worked, but most of the time I just incinerated myself.
 There are also some health or ammo boxes lying around to restock and just didn't feel that exciting doing this.
 Even enemies basically just stood there as you walked around firing and some didn't even die despite many bullets and limped around the ground which was odd.

 If you enjoyed the original release then I suppose you might appreciate an update to the game though looking at from this point it's really not that interesting of a remaster.
 It doesn't add to much content to the original experience and the game is really just an interesting take on a poor individual with some mental health issues as clearly displayed between rounds.
 The gameplay was bland, boring and the levels were generally lifeless.
 I'm not too shocked about the material presented either as we've seen much worse these days, but it's an interesting title in terms of history and updating to preserve games are something I'm never against.
 I was just hoping there might have been a bit more to this game as there just wasn't much going on in this one though it did function at a basic level.

-Review Done on Postal Redux for PC
+Postal Redux for PC

 Review code provided by Stride PR